 - Freshly ground black pepper

-Combine shallots, oil, vinegar, orange juice and lemon zest (if using) in a small jar with a screw-top lid.
+- Combine the minced shallots, oil, vinegar, fresh squeezed orange juice, and lemon zest (if using) in a small jar with a screw-top lid.
+You could also use a salad shaker.